plone/documentation/develop/plone/searching_and_indexing/indexing.rst

 * http://maurits.vanrees.org/weblog/archive/2009/12/catalog

-Custom index methods
+Custom Index Methods
 --------------------

 The `plone.indexer <https://pypi.python.org/pypi/plone.indexer>`_ package provides method to create custom indexing functions.

-Sometimes you want to index "virtual" attributes of an object computed from existing ones, or just want to customize the way certain attributes are indexed, for example, saving only the 10 first characters of a field instead of its whole content.
+Sometimes you want to index "virtual" attributes of an object computed from existing ones, or you want to customize the way certain attributes are indexed, for example, saving only the 10 first characters of a field instead of its whole content.

 To do so in an elegant and flexible way, Plone>=3.3 includes a new package, `plone.indexer <https://pypi.python.org/pypi/plone.indexer>`_, which provides a series of primitives to delegate indexing operations to adapters.

 Let's say you have a content type providing the interface ``IMyType``.
 To define an indexer for your type which takes the